-Refueling technique is important for good performance.
+Refuelling technique is important for good performance.
 The best efficiency and performance from your insert can be achieved by adding partial loads of fuel and allowing them to get up to operating temperature before adding additional fuel.
 Adding a large amount of fuel at one time will increase the time required to get the fuel up to its ignition temperature, and an extended time to reach optimal performance.
-When refueling, open the air control or hold the door partially open 1" (25 mm) or less, long enough (less than 5 minutes) so that the fire has well established flames.
-When refueling, care is required to ensure that fuel or embers do not fall out of the door opening.
+When refuelling, open the air control or hold the door partially open 1" (25 mm) or less, long enough (less than 5 minutes) so that the fire has well established flames.
+When refuelling, care is required to ensure that fuel or embers do not fall out of the door opening.
+The unit will burn at about 2.0 to 2.5 lb/hr (.9 to 1.1kg/hr) at its minimum setting; approximately 20 to 25 lbs (9 to 11.3kg) of wood are required for an extended burn.